-- Of the revenue remaining after payment of prizes, the Division of the Lottery retains 10 percent commission, the racetracks receive 29 percent, and 61 percent is dedicated to education. - Of the 29 percent commission paid to the tracks, the amount allocated to horse racing purses in years one through three is 25.9 percent; in years four and five, 26.7 percent; and in subsequent years, 34.5 percent. - Of the 29 percent commission paid to the tracks, the harness and thoroughbred Breeders' funds receive 4.3 percent in the first through fifth years and 5.2 percent in all the following years. - The racetracks are allowed to enter into agreements with the horse owners for no longer than five years, to allow the tracks to retain a portion of the revenue dedicated to purses for the operation of the facilities.
-The program expires after ten years.
+- ➤ Of the revenue remaining after payment of prizes, the Division of the Lottery retains 10 percent commission, the racetracks receive 29 percent, and 61 percent is dedicated to education. - ➤ Of the 29 percent commission paid to the tracks, the amount allocated to horse racing purses in years one through three is 25.9 percent; in years four and five, 26.7 percent; and in subsequent years, 34.5 percent. - ➤ Of the 29 percent commission paid to the tracks, the harness and thoroughbred Breeders' funds receive 4.3 percent in the first through fifth years and 5.2 percent in all the following years.